Ultima I: The First Age of Darkness: Gameplay

 The world of Ultima is presented in a variety of different ways.
 The overworld is projected in a topdown, third-person view, while dungeons are displayed in first-person, one-point perspective.
-In both scenarios the player character is controlled with the keyboard directional arrows, and shortcut keys are used for other commands, such as A for attack and B for board.
+In both scenarios the player character is controlled with the keyboard directional arrows; shortcut keys are used for other commands, such as A for attack and B for board.

 The 1981 version of Ultima I. The player starts the game in the Lands of Lord British.
 The town of Paws is to the west.

 Character creation at the start of Ultima is not unlike a simplified version of traditional tabletop role-playing games.
 The player is presented with a number of points to distribute between various statistics that will affect their competence in certain aspects of gameplay.
 For example, adding points to the Strength statistic will increase the amount of damage inflicted on a foe, while adding points to Charisma results in cheaper deals with merchants.
 Once this portion of character creation has been completed, the player is given a choice of four races: Human, Elf, Dwarf and Bobbit (a hobbit-like creature).
 Depending on the race picked, points will be added to various statistics (e.g. Elves receive points to their Agility statistic, while Dwarves receive Strength points).
 Once a race is chosen, the player is given a list of four classes to choose from, which distribute additional points to appropriate statistics.
 These classes are fighter, cleric, wizard and thief.
 The player is also asked to choose a gender for their player character, though this has no stat difference, and the simple sprite character looks the same.